AppleDash/aoc-2024/README.md

 ## Day 3
 These solutions are in Python.
 Python is one of my first programming languages from way back in 2012 or so.
 This isn't the cleanest code but I wrote it quick and it works.

+## Day 4
+These solutions are in Ruby.
+Ruby is one of the languages I'm most proficient in, but this is also not the cleanest code due to time constraints as with Day 3.